Applications for support

 Kyle Booth – Swimming

-Many congratulations to rising star 15-year-old Kyle Booth, a City of Cardiff club member, who continues to smash records in the pool.
+Many congratulations to rising star 16-year-old Kyle Booth, a City of Cardiff club member, who gets better and better in the pool.

 Proud mum Cath Booth wrote to SACW: “Kyle was absolutely delighted to have received your letter and grant and would like to say thank you very much to SportsAid Cymru Wales.
 This will really help him a great deal.
 Kyle is also delighted that he is now able to access the National Sports Centre in Sophia Gardens as well.
 Thank you again for your support.”